 Hair may start falling off approximately two to four weeks after you start chemotherapy.
 One is likely to notice clumps of hair on their comb or pillow.
 Moreover, the scalp may feel tender, and hair can fall out either in clusters or a few strands.
 Fortunately, alopecia from chemotherapy is mainly temporary, and the hair may regrow approximately three months after stopping treatment.
 However, a patient should expect some alteration in their hair, such as a change in color and texture.

 Ways to Deal with Hair Loss During Chemotherapy

 No treatment procedure can guarantee a person that their hair will not fall out during chemotherapy.
 Nevertheless, there are various methods used to reduce hair loss, such as scalp hypothermia.
 This procedure entails fitting a cooling cap on a patient’s head during chemotherapy infusion.
 The cap contains a chilled liquid that slows blood flow on the scalp, hence reducing the effect of the medication on hair roots.
 One can also choose to cover their head using a wig, hat, or scarf to hide the bald spots.
 Luckily, some insurance companies can cover the cost of purchasing a wig either fully or partially.

 Most chemotherapy regimens cause hair loss and thinning, but there are numerous ways to manage the situation.
 It is advisable to consult with your doctor and a hair loss specialist on the appropriate treatment for both hair loss and cancer.
 These steps will help you learn about other affects you may experience from chemotherapy and how to deal with them.

-If you are experiencing the devastating effects of hair loss and would like to learn more about the different wig options available to you, please request a free confidential consultation with a trained Transitions professional hair loss specialist.
-To find a location near you click here.
+Whether you live in Dallas, Texas, Philadelphia, or anywhere in between, if you are experiencing the devastating effects of hair loss and would like to learn more about non-surgical hair replacement options available to you, we invite you to consider scheduling a free private, confidential consultation with an experienced hair loss professional near you.